aishwarya-29/only-personal/README.md

 # ONLY PERSONAL
-      ~ _A web application that caters to all your personal needs._
+   ~ _A web application that caters to all your personal needs_